bsierro/scgenerator/README.md

     dispersion coefficients are computed over a certain wavelength range.
 This parameter sets the lowest end of this range.
 If the set value is higher than the higher end of the wavelength window, it is lowered down to that point. default : 1900e-9

+interp_degree: int
+    max degree of the Taylor polynomial fitting the dispersion data

 readjust_wavelength : bool
     if a custom input field is set, it is likely that the maximum of its corresponding spectrum doesn't lies exactly at the